susameca/bulgarisation-for-woocommerce/readme.txt

 == Changelog ==

+= 3.1.3 =
+Nekorekten.com: Add "Submit report" form in admin order page Nekorekten.com: Check for reports on checkout and disable COD

 = 3.1.2 =
 Invoice: Fix double country code in vat number
 Invoices: Fix if shipping doesn't have a price